iotaledger/cli-wallet/documentation/docs/03_account.md

 ### `send-micro`

-Sends a micro amount to an address.
+Sends a micro amount to an address with StorageDepositReturn and Expiration Unlock Conditions.

 #### Parameters